Kristina01111000/Drws_site/README.md

 - added woocomerce, not activated, need api key for paypal -> make sure what he sent is everything we need -> it is not
 - check if we need an api for stripe
 - check meeting notes

+See if i can get lines on about dr w page to go ¾ of the way across Add it to the homepage putting blurb with book links on the homepage (around words from dr w ) Put blurb about book in a widget on home page
+Sell it as epub recommended for highest quality, also have available as a pdf List books on their own page under holistic growth
+100 physical books, email him when it gets down to 20 books left Switching to campaign monitor if they allow email chains

+Look for other email providers that have chains + audio